 (iv) Thresholds.

-(A) “Independent Amount” means with respect to a party, the amount specified as such for that party in each Confirmation, or if no amount is specified, zero.
+(A) “Independent Amount” shall not apply for purposes of this Annex.

 (B) “Threshold” means, with respect to a party (a) the amount set forth opposite the lowest Credit Rating for the party (or in the case of Party A, its Credit Support Provider) on the relevant date of determination; or (b) zero if on the relevant date of determination (i) the entity referred to in clause (a) above does not have a Credit Rating from either S&P or Moody's, or (ii) an Event of Default or Potential Event of Default with respect to such party has occurred and is continuing: